Jump to a Chapter

 Another trend relates to smart coatings.
 These coatings incorporate materials that can respond to environmental conditions.
 For example, self-healing coatings contain microscopic capsules that release protective agents when the surface is damaged.

 Recent research publications during the past year have also highlighted advancements in nanotechnology coatings.
 Nanoparticles added to coating formulations can improve hardness, corrosion resistance, and hydrophobic properties.
-These coatings are particularly relevant in aerospace, marine engineering, and renewable energy infrastructure.

 Digital technologies are also influencing coating inspection and monitoring.
 Sensors and digital inspection tools now help engineers detect early signs of coating degradation, allowing maintenance teams to respond before major damage occurs.